Ashwink45/Grade_Predictor/README.md

 Description:

 This repository implements a machine learning model using linear regression to predict student performance (final grade, G3) based on features like previous grades (G1, G2), study time, failures, and absences.
+The given Features are selected on the basis of most influence on the result and prediction.
 Built with Python, it leverages robust libraries like pandas, NumPy, scikit-learn, and matplotlib.

 Key Features: